-In order to be considered for admission to the TCU DMA Program, all international students must complete the Test of English as a Foreign Language and achieve one of the following scores:

-100 on the iBT TOEFL
+In order to be considered for admission to the TCU DMA Program, all international students must complete the Test of English as a Foreign Language and achieve a score of 100 on the iBT, TOEFL or 7.5 on the IELTS.

-This requirement applies to prospective international students coming from abroad, as well as those coming to TCU from another college or university in the United States.
 Official scores must be sent to TCU from the testing agency.